jharriscx/GeneratePDFReportByScanID/README.md

 ## Generates report from Checkmarx SAST Solution using the Rest API.

-### Change the variables at the top of the script then ...
+### Simply change the variables at the top of the script then ...

-Simply call the script followed by a scanID
+Call the script followed by a scanID

 Example: .\GeneratePDFReportByScanID 12345678